Join a Pride in Place Neighbourhood Board

 Why get involved?

-People join the board because they want to:
+People join the boards because they want to:

 • Have a real say in decisions that affect their area